vaderjunior/HCI_IARVR_Blog/content/posts/week-6/index.md

 This week I finally started working on the `LocomotionTechnique` script itself instead of just moving GameObjects around like Lego.
 It was fun to test things out on the already existing repo, Must have taken a lot of hours to make this entir thing.
 Just thinking about it made me motion sick :scream:

 In the original project the camera rig was the player.
-In my version the real body is `AvatarRoot` – a capsule collider rolling through the world with a cylinder (`avatar`) and a sphere (`airball`) as place holder.
+In my version the real body is `AvatarRoot`  a capsule collider rolling through the world with a cylinder (`avatar`) and a sphere (`airball`) as place holder.
 I thought I will put in design later, incase everythign gets done by February.

 I had to put in considerable amount of time and reading up to understand how to configure this change.
 In practice, AvatarRoot now has the rigidbody + capsule collider and is the thing that really moves and hits the world.
 The OVRCameraRig just follows it and looks at it instead of being the player itself.

-> **Note**
 > This part is open to change, since I thought id gameify it a bit.
 I thought the coin collection is much easier this way.
 Maybe I am wrong, but I will test things out and see from there

 Also, I moved my third-person follow logic into `LocomotionTechnique`: